zackhotte/nfl-rushing/README.md

 For the `nfl-rushing-api` directory, you can either import the directory into an IDE like [IntelliJ](https://www.jetbrains.com/idea/) or with a code editor like [Visual Studio Code](https://code.visualstudio.com/) (with the VS Code [Java Extension](https://code.visualstudio.com/docs/java/extensions) installed)

-Or, you can manually compile and run the API with Maven and the Java Runtime with the CLI:
+Or, you can manually compile and run the API with [Maven](https://maven.apache.org/) and the Java Runtime using the CLI:

 ```bash
 $ mvn -Dmaven.test.skip clean package